RAPcores/rapcores/docs/spi_spec.md

 - Forward Channel: SPI communication initiated by firmware to FPGA
 - Reverse Channel: Data transmitted by FPGA to firmware during message transfer

+## Versioning

+RAPCores follows [Semantic Versioning](https://semver.org/).
+This is still a pre-1.0 project so breaking changes are likely to happen with the SPI protocol.
+This document serves as the "as-built" reference for the RAPcore, and may deviate from documents outside this repository.

 ## Overview

 The SPI bus operated in peripheral mode 0 MSB.The protocol assumes any complete transfer is